Comprehensive Closing Checklist for Home Sellers

 The expenses listed above are typical but may not be all-inclusive.
 Depending on the details of your home sale, you may have additional paperwork to sign or fees to pay.
 Fortunately, this is one area where your agent will take the reins and let you know what’s required.

-If you net a profit after your loan and all agent commissions are paid, you’ll receive a check at closing for the balance.
+If you net a profit after your loan and all agent commissions are paid, you’ll receive a check for the balance at closing.
 If not, you may need to bring a check to the meeting.
-If that’s the case, make sure to ask your agent for an exact total so you can bring a cashier’s check in that amount.
+Ask your agent for an exact total so you can prepare a cashier’s check in that amount.

 Pro Tip: Don’t cancel your homeowner’s insurance or utilities until the transfer of ownership is complete.
-If anything happens to the home between starting and closing the sale, you’re still on the hook for it.
+If anything happens to the home between starting and closing the sale, you’re still on the hook.

 Final to-do list